mantidproject/mantid/docs/source/techniques/ISISPowder-OSIRIS-v1.rst

 The available corrections are:

-- empty container subtraction which can be enabled using :ref:`subtract_empty_can_osiris_isis-powder-diffraction-ref` parameter.
+- empty container subtraction, which can be enabled using :ref:`subtract_empty_can_osiris_isis-powder-diffraction-ref` parameter.

-- vanadium normalization which can be enabled using :ref:`do_van_normalisation_osiris_isis-powder-diffraction-ref` parameter.
+- vanadium normalization, which can be enabled using :ref:`do_van_normalisation_osiris_isis-powder-diffraction-ref` parameter.

 On OSIRIS the following parameters are required when executing *focus*: